 Elaine was recognized by WNYT in 2011, again with the Employee of the Month award for creating a company-wide lip dub video that was shown on television and later posted on the WNYT website and generating hundreds of hits.

-Equally as important as her professional career is her work in the community and the world.
+Equally as important as her professional career is her work in the community and around the world.
 In 2012 Elaine’s humanitarian efforts were recognized in a cover story in the June issue of HERLIFE magazine.
 Also, in 2012, she received the Distinguished Community Service award from New York Gov. Andrew Cuomo.

 In April 2005, Elaine received the Trefoil Award from the Hudson Valley Council of the Girl Scouts.
 The award recognizes outstanding members of the community who present positive role models to today's Girl Scouts.